An expat’s guide to the Indonesian tax system

 ICON-CON-CONSULTING_1

-Before you file your taxes, you will need to register at the Tax Service Office in your city of residence in order for you to get your tax identification number (NPWP).
-For expats based in Jakarta, you will need to register at the Tax Office for Foreign Bodies and Expatriates (KPP BADORA).
+Before you file your taxes, you must register at the Tax Service Office in your city of residence to get your tax identification number (NPWP).
+For Jakarta expats, you must register at the Tax Office for Foreign Bodies and Expatriates (KPP BADORA).

-Taxpayers can choose to employ a representative (such as an accountant) to assist them in the registration process but this step is entirely up to you.
-If you decide to appoint a representative, do remember that you will be held legally accountable for any unsettled taxes so make sure to only give this responsibility to a reliable and trustworthy source.
+Taxpayers can employ a representative (such as an accountant) to assist them in registration, but this step is entirely up to you.
+If you decide to appoint a representative, remember that you will be held legally accountable for any unsettled taxes, so give this responsibility to a reliable and trustworthy source.

 What should I have with me?